Kavehrafie/dissertation/chapters/chapter3.md

 However, Galerie Borghese's proprietor, Baghayi, refused to display the sculpture, citing its size as pretext—likely fearing royal displeasure, as the mother-and-sons configuration inevitably evoked the Queen, Crown Prince Reza Pahlavi (b.
 October 31, 1960) and Prince Ali Reza (April 28, 1966 -- January 4, 2011).
 In a controversial turn of events, Baghayi prohibited Tanavoli's attendance at the exhibition's premiere, seeking to impede any discourse between the artist and Empress Farah.
 Subsequently, as media attention intensified due to the Queen's attendance, Baghai---in a state of considerable distress---implored Tanavoli to paint the piece, attempting to obscure its foundational composition of salvaged metal components, which were deemed aesthetically inadequate.[^27]
 Gesile Fock contends that Empress Farah's endorsement of modernist artists, particularly Tanavoli, proved instrumental in their ascendancy, given her attendance consistently eliciting favorable media response, with negligible critical commentary.[@fockIranischeModerneBildenden2011 p.
 229]
+> Consider Emami's report on Dec 26, 1966: "A total of 78 works submitted by just over 30 participants, most of whom come from the well-established class" [@emamiKarimEmamiModern p.
+222]
+> As Emami reports, Gholam-Hossein Nami, Massoud Arrabshahi and Partiv Tanavoli equally received 4000 tomans each.
+> Emami describes Tanavoli's works as follows:
+> "Tanavoli's sculpture piece is a towering metallic structure showing a mother strolling with her son and daughter.
+The girl clinging to her mother's arm while the boy runs ahead holding a tricycle.
+This sculpture takes us back to a good period of Tanavoli's work a few year ago, before his departure for the United States." [@emamiKarimEmamiModern p.
+222]

 Ironically, the incident strengthened Tanavoli's relationship with Empress Farah.
 Upon learning of the controversy, the queen took a keen interest in Tanavoli’s work and sought for advice on the broader state of contemporary sculpture in Iran.
 Ultimately, she commissioned Tanavoli to produce a comprehensive report on Iranian sculpture, with a particular focus on public art in parks and buildings.

+> [!todo]  incorporate
+In the summer of 1966, Tanavoli received his first major commission for public bronze sculpture, marking a significant milestone in his career.
+The project, commissioned for the newly constructed Pahlavi Park (now Daneshjoo Park), was a monument dedicated to the crown prince.
+Tanavoli's design consisted of seven life-size, naturalistic figures of children at play, with the crown prince prominently positioned above the others.
+This commission was part of a broader initiative to integrate modern art into public spaces, a trend that reflected the Pahlavi regime's modernization efforts.
+The project also highlights the growing recognition of Tanavoli's work by official institutions and his increasing prominence in Iran's art scene.
+It is important to note that while Tanavoli designed the monument, the actual execution was carried out by Mohammad Hossein Bahramian, one of Tanavoli's students at the time.
+This practice of delegating production to students was not uncommon for Tanavoli, particularly for large-scale public works.
+Similar sculptures were installed in other Tehran parks, including Niavaran Park, the Museum of Contemporary Art, and Shafagh Park.
+The park itself has a notable history.
+In 1966, the Tehran municipality decided to transform the land previously occupied by the City Café at Pahlavi Crossroads into a park and cultural center.
+Part of the land became a park, while another section was developed into the City Theater.
+Initially named "Pahlavi Park," it was soon renamed "Vali'ahd Park" (Crown Prince Park).
+Following the 1979 revolution, it underwent another name change, becoming "Daneshjoo Park" (Student Park), as it is known today.
+This commission and the park's development were part of a larger urban renewal project in Tehran, reflecting the regime's efforts to modernize the city's public spaces and integrate contemporary art into the urban landscape.
+The project also demonstrates the close relationship between artistic production, urban planning, and political power in pre-revolutionary Iran.
+"This commission is not my favorite kind of work but I am happy to have it."
+Tanavoli in correspondence with Grey 3,7,1966 Box 5 Fl 45

 In a broader context, Empress Farah's imprimatur wielded considerable influence in molding both public sentiment and media discourse, thus by sectioning edgy and somewhat transgressive expressions like Tanavoli but also transformed them into markers of social prestige and cultural sophistication in Iran.
 The phenomenon reflects what sociologist Pierre Bourdieu terms the "production of belief" in cultural goods, where elite patronage confers legitimacy and desirability upon certain artistic forms. [@bourdieuProductionBeliefContribution1993]